unfoldingWord-dev/Resource-Container/docs/container_types.rst

 Audio (audio)
 -------------

 Represents a set of audio files that follows the same structure as a book.
 It is valid to provide a single audio file to any equilvilant chunk in a book.

+Below is an example with a format of ``audio/mp3``.

 .. code-block:: none